-Janet is the author of Back in Time Tarot (Hampton Roads, 2008) and Tarot in Reverse (Schiffer Books, 2012), as well as the co-creator (with her husband, artist Ron Boyer) of the Snowland Deck (2013) and Coffee Tarot (2014).
-She is currently working on her third and fourth Tarot books--Naked Tarot (Dodona Books, 2015) and 365 Tarot: Daily Meditations (Dodona Books, 2015).
-Her newest creation, the Boyer Charming Oracle, was just released in November 2014.
+Janet is the author of Back in Time Tarot (Hampton Roads, 2008) and Tarot in Reverse (Schiffer Books, 2012), as well as the co-creator (with her husband, artist Ron Boyer) of the Snowland Deck (2013) and Coffee Tarot (now expanding to a Grande Edition).
+Her third book, Naked Tarot, will be out late 2017 from Dodona Books.
+She's now working on her fourth book, 365 Tarot: Daily Insights (also from Dodona Books).
+Her newest creations are The Boyer Charming Oracle and The Animal Totems Charm Oracle.

 As a respected, trusted Amazon Hall of Fame/Vine Reviewer, she's penned over 1,200 published reviews that have also been featured in print magazines and other online outlets.
 In addition to being a Tarot expert and professional reader, Janet is also a social media consultant, blogger and homeschooling Mom.
 Visit Janet online at JanetBoyer.com.
 To get a reading from Janet, click here.

 Without further ado, here's the rest of the Thematic Tarot team!